 Players, please come to practice with an attitude of humility, and with a teachable and coachable spirit, ready to learn and cooperate with the coach's practice plan.
 Since our practice sessions are relatively short, staying focused is important.

 The Victors program seeks to keep its season fees as low as possible for all sports.
 No one in the Victors organization receives payment for his/her services, with the exception of a scholarship gift for the few college student assistants who have helped in the past.
 Registration fees cover expenses such as uniforms, facilities, referees, umpires, insurance, etc. We encourage all players to seek out sponsors in order to cover some of these costs.
 Simply print out a sponsor letter on the Sponsors page of our website or click this link.
 After becoming familiar with these forms, the student athlete and his/her parent can seek out a sponsor(s).
 As you seek sponsors, begin with those in your community that you already do business with.
-The Victors program will feature all sponsors on our website and provide links to sponsor websites.
+The Victors program will feature sponsors on our website and provide links to sponsor websites, in accordance with sponsor levels selected.
 We will also display sponsor names on our home game banners.
 Sponsors should make checks payable to "Victors Homeschool Sports."

 Victors welcomes volunteers like you!
 If Victors has touched your family's life, consider how you might help us continue to make this program possible.
 Some Victors sports require parents to sign up for areas of service, since many jobs must be fulfilled in order for games to occur.
 These may include working in admissions, concessions, score clock, set-up, clean-up, among many other jobs.

 We are so glad that you are a part of the Victors team!
 The leaders of Victors are praying for you and your personal relationship with Jesus Christ!